gvwilson/thirdbit/src/fiction/still-book/index.md

 The rain had stopped while Still was playing, although a few dark clouds still nuzzled each other over her head.
 Still's thoughts went round and round as she slowly walked home.
-She could play that exercise almost perfectly---it was stupid to flub it like that.
+She could play that exercise almost perfectly—it was stupid to flub it like that.
 And… She shivered.
 She had never even really *thought* about someone else playing her violin before.